C0SMICP0TAT0/project-alfred/rnd_plan.md

 8. Learn to use vision_msgs for standardized vision data

 ### 2C: Hailo AI Integration (Weeks 5-6)
-1. Install Hailo AI HAT+ and required software tools
+1. Install Hailo AI HAT+ and required software tools (done)
 2. Learn about neural network deployment on edge devices
 3. Understand model optimization for the Hailo architecture
 4. Compare performance with and without hardware acceleration